majohdezo/VFXScripting/README.md

 ### Usage

-To run this project you need to follow the next steps:
+To run this project you need to follow these steps:

 1. Clone or download this repo
 2. Add the `cgpTools` folder inside the path Documents/Maya/scripts/
 3. Open Maya Script Editor
-4. Type to run
+4. Type the following commands to run:

 ```
 import cgpTools.cgpLibrary as library